-Contractor shall enter into subcontracts with the following firms and/or individual manage the performance of the subcontractors.
+Contractor shall enter into subcontract manage the performance of the subco s with the following firms and/or individuals and shall ontractors.

 OR

 No Subcontractors are named for this Agreement.
 If subcontractors are needed to perform any portion of this Agreement, the following criteria must be met and Contractor shall manage the performance of the subcontractors.